Nags Head Vacationing Past

 Vacationers these days want to leave nothing behind and essentially take their entire world of possessions with them.
 That’s not a get-away!

-South Nags Head still brings back such fond memories for me, from back in the mid-1970s, when times were simpler in the world, especially for us kids.
+South Nags Head still brings back such fond memories, from back in the mid-1970s, when times were simpler in the world, especially for us children.
 Beach houses were actually on the beach, spread out in the beach grass, with those idyllic wooden erosion control fences punctuating the dunes.

 Having no video games, cell phones, and the like, we had puzzles, board games, kites, shovels, and books to read.
 Well, some magazines and newspapers, too, made from paper!